 Anabella has 5 children.
-Her two grownup children live in Mozambique and her other three children aged 13, 9 and 6 are here in South Africa with her. " I love crocheting best" she tells me with a shy smile.
+Her two grownup children live with family, and her other three children aged 13, 9 and 6 are here with her. " I love crocheting best" she tells me with a shy smile.
 We're so proud of how far she has come!

 Codester's little boy has the most beautifully expressive eyes.
 Codester is a star crocheter and her animals are always meticulously made.
 She tells me her favourite one to make is a unicorn.